ICRAR/daliuge/docs/managers.rst

 a running state.
 Once the graph has finished its execution the session is finished and can be deleted.

+.. _node_drop_manager:

 Node DROP Manager
 ^^^^^^^^^^^^^^^^^

 *Node DROP Managers* sit at the bottom of the DROP management hierarchy.
-They are the direct responsibles for creating and deleting DROPs, and for ultimately running the system.
+They are the direct responsible for creating and deleting DROPs, and for ultimately running the system.

 The Node DROP Manager works mainly as a collection of sessions that are created,